chipweinberger/flutter_blue_plus/README.md

 ## No Dependencies

-FlutterBluePlus has zero dependencies besides Flutter, Android, and iOS themselves.
+FlutterBluePlus has zero dependencies besides Flutter, Android, iOS, and macOS themselves.

 This makes FlutterBluePlus very stable, and easy to maintain.